yoanisgil/easygeoip/README.md

 - Edit easygeoip/config.py to point to your PostgreSQL instance
 - Launch the application with: python easygeoip.py

-You can now visit http://localhost:5000/8.8.8.8.8 or more generally http://localhost:5000/ip_address_here
+You can now visit http://localhost:5000/8.8.8.8.8 or more generally http://localhost:5000/ip_address_here.
+There is also a home page for interacting with the service which can be accessed here at http://localhost:5000

 # Docker compose